Florina (regional unit): Demographics

 A diverse range of dialects are spoken in the regional unit alongside the official standard and local Macedonian varieties of Greek.
 A minority of people speak the local ethnic Macedonian dialects and especially the Lower Prespa dialect and the Prilep-Bitola dialect.

+According to the 2021 census, the population of Florina regional unit was 44,880 people.
+In the 2009 European elections in Greece, 1,195 people from Florina Prefecture voted for the Rainbow Party.

 Agriculture

 Florina is rich in agriculture.
 The main production are peppers, beans and peaches.
 Beans are produced near Lake Prespa.

 Transport

 The main roads of Florina regional unit are Greek National Road 2 (Albania - Krystallopigi - Florina - Edessa - ...), Greek National Road 3 (North Macedonia - Niki - Florina - Amyntaio - Kozani - ...) and Greek National Road 15 (Agios Germanos - Kastoria - ...).
 The Thessaloniki–Bitola railway runs through the regional unit, as of 2014 used by passenger trains between Florina and Thessaloniki.